imarkoff/Marble-shell-theme/README.md

    sudo systemctl restart gdm
    ```

-- 🗑️ If you want to remove the theme, run the program with the `--remove` option:
+- 🗑️ If you want to remove the theme or theme is broken, run the program with the `--remove` option:
     ```shell
     sudo python install.py --gdm -r
     ```